ddd-crew/bounded-context-canvas/README.md

 Messages are the information that one collaborator sends to be another.
 There are three types of conversation that can occur between bounded contexts.
 A request to do something (a command), a request for some information (a query), or notification that something has happened (an event).

-The words message is used in the general sense and not tied to any implementation.
-No message bus or asynchronous workflow is mandated is obligatory.
+The word message is used in the general sense and not tied to any implementation.
+No message bus or asynchronous workflow is obligatory.
 A command, for example, could simply be posting data from an HTML form as a HTTP POST command.

 #### Collaborators

 Collaborators are other systems or sub-systems that send messages to this context.
-They can be other bounded contexts, frontends (web or mobile), other bounded contexts or even something else.
+They can be other bounded contexts, frontends (web or mobile), or something else.

 ![Collaborator types](resources/collaborator-types.jpeg)